aspose-pdf/Aspose.PDF-Documentation/en/net/plugins/aspose-pdf-net-for-visualstudio/visual-studio-export-gridview-to-pdf-control/_index.md

 - Inherited from default ASP.NET GridView control and hence have all its features and properties.
 - Works with all .NET versions starting from .NET 2.0.
 - Ability to customize/localize Export button text.
-- Option to Export in Landscape mode in case GridView content is wider and does not fit in default Portrait mode
+- Option to Export in Landscape mode in case GridView content is wider and does not fit in default Portrait mode.
 - Apply look and feel of your own theme on Export button using css.
-- Option to add custom heading on top of the exported document
+- Option to add custom heading on top of the exported document.
-- Option to save each exported document on server at configurable disk path
+- Option to save each exported document on server at configurable disk path.
-- Option to export current page or all pages when paging is enabled
+- Option to export current page or all pages when paging is enabled.

 ## System Requirements and Supported Platforms